kongo2002/blog/projects.markdown

 ## Contributions

 - [luakit][6] – fast, small, webkit based browser framework extensible by [Lua][7]
+- [syntastic][9] – vim syntax checking plugin
+- [ServiceStack][12] - code-first, config/code-gen free, REST+SOAP web services for .NET/mono
 - [uzbl][8] – web interface tools which adhere to the unix philosophy
-- [syntastic][9] – vim syntax checking plugin
 - [space.vim][10] – the smart space key plugin for vim
 - [vim][11] – one of the best editors on the planet